ZupIT/beagle-docs/Settings/content/en/docs/Get Started/Creating a project from scratch/Case ios/Defining styles on Beagle ios.md

 1. Open the backend project \(BFF\) and look for the `FirstScreenBeagleBuilder`file.
 2. This is the file that contains the code of your first server-driven screen.
 3. She must be configured like in the image below.
-4. On her, you will notice that it was built a hierarchy's screen components and two text types components.
+4. On it, you will notice that it was built a hierarchy's screen components and two text types components.

 ```kotlin
 class FirstScreenBuilder : ScreenBuilder {